 From an early age, Caracalla was constantly in conflict with his brother Geta who was only 11 months younger than he.
 At the age of 14, Caracalla was married to the daughter of Severus’ close friend Plautianus, Fulvia Plautilla, but this arranged marriage was not a happy one, and Caracalla despised his new wife (Dio 77.3.1 states that she was a ‘shameless creature’).
 While the marriage produced a single daughter, it came to an abrupt end when in 205 CE Plautianus was accused and convicted of treason and executed.
 Plautilla was exiled and later put to death upon Caracalla’s accession (Dio 77.5.3).

 In the year 208 CE, Septimius Severus, upon hearing of troubles in Britain, thought it a good opportunity to not only campaign there but to take both of his sons with him as they were living libertine lifestyles in the city of Rome.
 Campaigning, Severus thought, would give both boys exposure to the realities of rule, thus providing experience for them which they could use upon succeeding their father.
 While in Britain, Geta was supposedly put in charge of civil administration there, while Caracalla and his father campaigned in Scotland.
-Although Caracalla did acquire some valuable experience in military matters, he seems to have revealed an even darker side of his personality, and according to Dio, tried on at least one occasion to kill his father so that he could become emperor.
+Although Caracalla did acquire some valuable experience in military matters, he seems to have revealed an even darker side of his personality and, according to Dio, tried on at least one occasion to kill his father so that he could become emperor.
 Although it was unsuccessful, Severus admonished his son, leaving a sword within his son’s reach challenging him to finish the job that he botched earlier (Dio 77.14.1-7).
-Caracalla backed down, but according to Herodian, was constantly trying to convince Severus’ doctors to hasten the dying emperor’s demise (3.15.2).
-In any case, the emperor died at Ebaracum in February 211 CE.
-Severus’ last advice to both Caracalla and Geta was to ‘Be good to each other, enrich the army, and damn the rest’ (Dio 77.15.2).
+Caracalla backed down, but according to Herodian, he was constantly trying to convince Severus’ doctors to hasten the dying emperor’s demise (3.15.2).
+In any case, the emperor died at Eboracum (modern York) in February 211 CE.
+Severus’ last advice to both Caracalla and Geta was to "Be good to each other, enrich the army, and damn the rest" (Dio 77.15.2).

 ...you must lay aside your differences of opinion in thought and in attitude and lead your lives in security, looking to one emperor alone.
 Jupiter, as he is himself sole ruler of the gods, thus gives to one ruler sole charge of mankind.
+(Herodian 4.5)

+The Roman Senate could do nothing but tremble before his words.
 Geta was duly damned from memory (damnatio memoriae), and all references to him in public were erased; it was considered a crime to mention his name.

-Caracalla & the Roman Army in the West
+Caracalla & the Army in the West

 I am one of you," he said, "and it is because of you alone that I care to live, in order that I may confer upon you many favours; for all the treasuries are yours."
 And he further said: "I pray to live with you, if possible, but if not, at any rate to die with you.
 For I do not fear death in any form, and it is my desire to end my days in warfare.
-There should a man die, or nowhere.
+There should a man die, or nowhere."
 (Dio 78.3.2).